cn0047/stash/ed/go/bestPractices.md

 * When defining methods: use a pointer to a type (struct) as a receiver.

 * Function must return error as last value.

+* Use `crypto/rand` to generate keys.

+* When you spawn goroutines, make it clear when - or whether - they exit.